Microsoft-SAPonAzure-OpenHack/Learning-the-OpenHack-Way/06-Start-Stop-Automation/README.md

 ## Tasks for participents

+**- Tag all the VMs in a <SID>

+- List the SID to ensure all the systems were tagged correctly

 - Execute runbook manually to stop systems

 - Schedule the runbool to start the systems

-- Schedule scale out & scale in out the Application servers
+- Schedule scale out & scale in out the Application servers**